 Weight data logger.
-Parsing weight data from scales
+Parse weight data from scales

 want the software to take that weight via the serial port and load it